selvaraj9k/ubuntu-installation/README.md

 Next, one of two things will happen:

-- The computer will automatically boot from the USB if our BIOS/UEFI is set up correctly.
+- **The computer will automatically boot from the USB if our BIOS/UEFI is set up correctly**.
-- You need to set up boot from USB manually, through the Boot Menu or BIOS/UEFI.
+- **You need to set up boot from USB manually, through the Boot Menu or BIOS/UEFI**.

 ## Boot USB from Boot Menu